 The choice of whether to rent a car or not depends on how much time you choose to spend in Sicily.
 Taormina is a pedestrian-only city for the most part, and those who plan on spending the trip lounging on its seashore should avoid the cost burden of a parked card.

 Because it's a major beach city, train and bus frequency to Taormina is increased during the summer, making travel with public transportation very convenient during this season.

 Duration: 1.5 - 2.5 hours (more with stops and traffic)

 This is the fastest and the most convenient way to get from Syracuse to Taormina, taking the E45 (1.5 hours) or the SS114 (2.5 hours).

-For those planning on staying in Taormina without including journeys into nearby attractions, do note that the majority of the town is pedestrian-only and parking is rather pricey, starting at $4 per hour.
-Three convenient options to park are the Lumbi, Garage Porta Catania and Porta Pasquale parkings.
+For those planning on staying in Taormina without including journeys into nearby attractions, do note that the majority of the town is pedestrian-only, and parking is rather pricey, starting at $4 per hour.
+Three convenient options to park are the Lumbi, Garage Porta Catania, and Porta Pasquale parking.
 The first, Lumbi, offers a complimentary shuttle from the parking to Piazza S. Pancrazio.

 By Train and Private Transfer/Taxi/Bus

-Train travel run by the national train operator Trenitalia is a convenient option for travelling between Syracuse and Taormina.
-When purchasing the ticket, make sure to specify the stations' Italian names, 'Siracusa' and 'Taormina-Giardini'.
+Train travel run by the national train operator Trenitalia is a convenient option for traveling between Syracuse and Taormina.
+When purchasing the ticket, make sure to specify the stations' Italian names, 'Siracusa' and 'Taormina-Giardini.'
 You have two train options to select from with similar travel times (2-2.5 hours): the Intercity or the Regionale.

 Tickets for both options and tariffs for the Regionale are fixed, so there is no need to book in advance.
 Make sure, however, to validate tickets purchased at the station by stamping them at one of the available machines (which are usually white and green) on the walls of the station, or otherwise run the risk of getting a fine.